HughYau/hughyau.github.io/about/index.md

 ## <img src="assets/graduation-cap-solid.svg" width="30px"> Education

 - **Renmin University of China (RUC)**, School of Information, Beijing, Sep 2018 - Jun 2022
-	- B.S. in Mathematics and Applied Mathematics & B.A. in Public Finance, Minor in Cognitive Science
+	- B.S. in Mathematics and Applied Mathematics & B.A. in Economics, Minor in Cognitive Science
 	- Honors & Awards:
 		- 2022 Outstanding Graduates in School of Information
-		- 2022 the 1st Prize of Excellent Graduation Thesis for Undergraduates of RUC (top 3%)
-		- 2021 & 2019 the 2nd Prize of Scholarship for Excellent Studies (top 15%)
+		- 2021 & 2019 the Scholarship for Excellent Studies
-		- 2020 the 2nd Prize of Sa Shixuan’s Elite Scholarship in Recognition of Academic Excellence
+		- 2020 the Sa Shixuan’s Elite Scholarship in Recognition of Academic Excellence